hiero-ledger/hiero-improvement-proposals/HIP/HIP-Walletconnect2.md

 #### Parameters

-`transactionList` – a base64 encoding of the protobuf of the Hedera SDK [`TransactionList`](https://github.com/hashgraph/hedera-protobufs/blob/f36e05bd6bf3f572707ca9bb338f5ad6421a4241/sdk/transaction_list.proto#L17) message.
+`transactionList` – a base64 encoding of the Hedera SDK's Transaction bytes `transaction.toBytes()`.

 `signerAccountId` – an Hedera Account identifier in [HIP-30](https://hips.hedera.com/hip/hip-30) (`<nework>:<shard>.<realm>.<num>-<optional-checksum>`) form.
 This value identifies the account (and therefore associated key set) that the dApp is requesting to sign the transaction.